ihuston/blog/content/post/abstraction-or-the-gift-of-our-weak-brains.md

 ## The Impact of Ability on Developing Abstraction

-The repeating theme of these stories is: Humans develop the proper abstraction only when they hit the limit of their computational power.
+These stories anecdotally support a hypothesis: Humans develop the proper abstraction only when they hit the limit of their computational power.

 * John von Neumann didn't bother to look for a more elegant solution, because he was able to brute force an infinite series so easily.
-* I needed to develop useful abstractions in college, to compensate for my brain's relative lack of compute power.
+* I was forced to develop useful abstractions in college, to compensate for my brain's relative lack of compute power.
-* When humankind hits physiological limits of what a brain is capable of, science seeks and finds appropriate abstractions that allow civilization to advance.
+* When science exceeds the physiological limits of our brains' capabilities, scientists seek and find appropriate abstractions that allow civilization to advance.
-* And NASA computer scientists, perhaps some of the smartest people assembled since the Manhattan Project, end up writing code that is so inscrutable that modern-day maintainers are forced to read the authors' mail to figure out what the hell the software was intended to do.
+* And NASA computer scientists (perhaps some of the smartest, most exacting and meticulous people assembled since the Manhattan Project)  write code that is so inscrutable that modern-day maintainers are forced to read the authors' mail to figure out what the hell the software was intended to do.

 I can only hold one or two things in mind at a time.
 Maybe three, tops.
 I want to think deeply about a thing until I'm done, and then move on.
-Ask anyone who's tried to have a conversation with me when I have two or three things already in my head -- I tend to be a total basket case at these times.
+Ask anyone who's tried to have a conversation with me when I have two or three things already in my head -- I'm a total basket case at these times.

 Some people appear to be able to hold much more state in their brain than I can.
 It's the only way I can explain spaghetti code with light test coverage.
 When I ask myself, "How can anyone understand this?", the answer is usually, "Because the author must have more prodigious computing power in their brain than I do."
+(Maybe I'm being generous, but that's another blog post.)

 And that's OK.
 Except for when you have to deal with other people.
 Which is probably most of the time.
 Whoops.

 ## Complexity Without Empathy Considered Harmful

 How are you, as one of the best and brightest, preparing for the inevitable day when someone less talented than you has to modify the software you wrote?

 Let's be honest and empathize that most people who currently have the title of "software developer" are not going to have the time, patience, or talent to wade through spaghetti code with dependencies pointed in the wrong direction, with poorly-named variables, and with poor test coverage.
-Just like the Voyager software, there will be a legacy of unknowables in the code, and that's not good for anybody.
+Just like the Voyager software, there may always be a legacy of unknowables in the code, and that's not good for anybody.

 Worse, though, is the example being set for people who are new to the craft.
 There's a self-perpetuating cycle here, particularly given that very few developers have any sort of exposure to the "team sport" that is growing and maintaining large software systems.
 If all I see when I look around is poorly-abstracted software, then are you surprised when I generate code of the same quality?

-(This, by the way, is why I feel strongly that most colleges and universities are cheating their CS grads by not preparing them for a career working in large, complex teams on large, complex projects.)
+(This, by the way, is why I feel strongly that most colleges and universities are cheating their CS grads by not preparing them for a career working in large, complex teams on large, complex projects.
+Again, this is for another blog post.)

 ## How To Do Better